spotlightpa/poor-richard/content/news/2025-03-24-SPLLEGISMONEY0325.md

 “You want people who are passionate about issues and representing their community, not people who are really good at fundraising,” Cristella said.
 “Those are two different skill sets.”

+<em><strong>EXCLUSIVE INSIGHTS…</strong> If you liked this reporting from Stephen Caruso, subscribe to <a href="https://www.spotlightpa.org/newsletters/accessharrisburg/">Access Harrisburg</a>, a premium newsletter with his unique insider view on how state government works.</em>

 {{<featured/support>}}

 {{<featured/footer>}}